ATPO has recently released the results of their 2019 salary survey for ophthalmic assistants, technicians, and

 According to a 2019 salary survey by the Association of Technical Personnel in Ophthalmology, the average salary for certified ophthalmic medical assistant respondents to the survey was about

-$45K per year, which breaks down to about $22 per hour.
+$47K per year, which breaks down to about $22.50 per hour.
 We must take into account the experience and job tenure of the average respondent to the survey.
-The respondents to the 2017 survey on average had worked in the field for 10 years.
+The respondents to the 2019 survey on average had worked in the field for 10 years.
 Also, the response rate to the survey was low.
 There are around 26K certified personnel worldwide and the survey had 664 respondents, which is about a 2% response rate.
 The vast majority of respondents were paid per hour.
 Those few who responded that they were paid on a fixed "salary" basis made significantly more money, probably reflecting that they were in supervisory roles, but this was not indicated.

 Indeed.com and other job related websites provide salary data that is based upon what current job listings are posting as salary.
 These are representative of current listings only.
 Many companies do not publish salary information with their listings.
 These listings include more entry level salaries, which will bring the average down.
 The ATPO survey is heavily weighted toward personnel who have many years of experience.

 How is ophthalmic assistant salary trending over time?

 Below are the average salary listings for certified ophthalmic assistants from the ATPO surveys:

 - 2007 survey: $44K

 This dip in the 2011 survey may not be a surprise considering the economic difficulties during the time period leading up to the survey.

 How does ophthalmic assistant salary compare with ophthalmic technician and ophthalmic technologist salary?

 The 2019 ATPO survey lists the following averages: